 |It is located in Mumbai||This is also located in Mumbai|

-New investors prefer trading in National Stock Exchange (NSE) as it handles large volumes of shares, but old investors still use Bombay Stock Exchange (BSE).
+New investors prefer trading in National Stock Exchange (NSE) as it handles large volumes of shares, but old investors still use the Bombay Stock Exchange (BSE).

 What are Stock Indices?